congardiner/congardiner/README.md

 # Conner Gardiner

 I'm a student at Brigham Young University-Idaho interested in Network Engineering, Data Science, and Machine Learning.
-Concurrently, I am working as a Jr Network Engineer within the field which has resulted in obtaining hands-on experience, obtaining industry certfications and developing personal projects to showcase applicable skillsets per ever changing service requirements.
+Concurrently, I am working as a Jr Network Engineer within the field which has resulted in obtaining hands-on experience, obtaining industry certfications and developing personal projects to showcase applicable skillsets for the ever changing service requirements.

 ## About Me